 Do Magnolias flower more than once?

-A magnolia can flower twice in one year.
-However, this depends on both the variety and the particular climate.
+A magnolia can flower twice in one year, but this depends on the variety and the particular climate.

 Few flowers can match magnolias for both splendor and symbolism.
 These beautiful blooms represent a range of qualities, including beauty, endurance, purity, happiness, and nobility.
 Magnolia flowers also produce a variety of colors that symbolize different attributes.
 This astonishing versatility makes magnolias great gifts for most occasions, especially Mother’s Day and Valentine’s Day.